On-Line for the 2020-2021 School Year

 Class Description: This is a highly interactive class which will fully prepare students to take the AP Psychology exam in May (for the past 12 years 80% of my students have earned either a 4 or 5 on the exam).

-Through a study of the topics of of neuroscience, the nature and nurture of development, sensation and perception, methods of learning, memory, intelligence, motivation, emotion, personality and psychological disorders students will learn about both historical and contemporary perspectives in the field of psychology.
+Through a study of the topics of of neuroscience, development, sensation and perception, methods of learning, memory, positive psychology, intelligence, motivation, emotion, personality, psychological disorders, and treatment of psychological disorders, students will learn about both historical and contemporary perspectives in the field of psychology.
 Since my experience is highly weighted in the field of psychological disorders, and the treatment of those disorders, we will be giving special attention to these areas in our class assignments and online discussions.

 In addition to the text, outside reading from a variety of sources (websites, magazines and books) will be required.
 Students will be given a supportive, yet challenging learning environment with many opportunities to enhance their understanding of psychological concepts.

-The format of this class includes participation in two live components per week– a one-hour live lecture where the instructor will present concepts which are covered in corresponding chapters; and a live chat time, also an hour per week, where students will see psychology in action through web presentations and videos of classic psychological studies.
+The format of this class includes participation in two live components per week– a one-hour live lecture where the instructor will present concepts which are covered in corresponding chapters; and a live chat time, also an hour per week, where students will see psychology in action through web presentations and videos of classic and current psychological studies.
 Students will have the opportunity to ask questions and interact with the instructor during both live sessions and discussion is encourage.
 Both live components are presented through the Zoom platform which is easily accessible.
 Although both of these live components will be available throughout the year for downloading, students are strongly encouraged to participate in the actual live sessions.
-Both the live lecture and chat days and times are decided once the class has started.
-Various times are offered for these live components, and I make every effort to accommodate the students’ schedules when planning both times and days for the sessions.
+Both the live lecture and chat days and times are decided during orientation week in August.
+Various times are offered for these live components, and I make every effort to accomodate the lecture and chat times to my student's schedules.

 Special Project Opportunity: Students will be encouraged to participate in the APA Teachers of Psychology in Secondary Schools essay competition for high school students.
-During the 2017-2018 school year two of my students, who were the first home school students to participate in this contest, Danielle Ji and Adren Setian were 2 of the 4 winners in the contest.
-Both girls were awarded a $400.00 prize for their submissions and were featured on the APA website as contest winners.
-You can access the winning essays/videos at this website if you are interested in seeing these projects. https://www.youtube.com/watch?v=14Jpu17uchM
+During the past several school years 4 of my students, who were the first home school students to participate in this contest, were winners.
+Each student was awarded a monetary prize and was featured on the APA website.
+You can access the winning essays/videos at this website if you are interested in seeing these projects. https://www.apa.org/ed/precollege/topss/student-competition?tab=5

 Students who excel in the class will also have the opportunity to join the APA Honor Society for High School Students.